umd-mith/wwa/README.md

-WWA
-===

-MITH's development for the Walter Whitman Archive project.

-For now, this repository only contains XSLT code to manipulate WWA TEI documents for display through the SGA Shared Canvas viewer (https://github.com/umd-mith/sga/tree/master/shared-canvas)

 # WWA

 MITH's development for the Walter Whitman Archive project.

+## ODD

+This repo holds the ODD and its derivatives for a document-focused transformation of the text-focused WWA TEI.

+## Cocoon block

-This is a Cocoon 2.2 block to manipualte WWA TEI documents for display through the SGA Shared Canvas viewer (https://github.com/umd-mith/sga/tree/master/shared-canvas)
+This repo includes a Cocoon 2.2 block to manipualte WWA TEI documents for display through the SGA Shared Canvas viewer (https://github.com/umd-mith/sga/tree/master/shared-canvas)

 # Compiling the block and webapp